SenseNet/sensenet/docs/content-naming-provider.md

 ### Creating a new name

-This method should create a valid name from the base name and an associated ContentType that describes the expected extension.
+This method should create a valid name from the base name and an associated ContentType that may describe the expected extension.
 In our implementation the name base will be supplemented by the extension that is described in the provided content type.
 In inherited custom providers it is possible to write a more sophisticated name generation algorithm using the content type and the parent content instance.

 ```csharp
 protected virtual string GenerateNewName(string nameBase, ContentType contentType, Node parent)